 The service works similarly to our ‘Live consultation’ option but with added extras.
-Booking a consultation with one of our doctors will give you full access to everything that skindoc can offer including 30 minutes 1:1 care with your Dermatologist, informational material, personalised clinical letters, a prescription, and extended-hours administrative support.
+Booking a consultation with one of our doctors will give you full access to everything that skindoc can offer with 1:1 care from your Dermatologist, informational material, personalised clinical letters, a prescription, and extended-hours administrative support.
 Women also receive a complimentary pregnancy monitoring back (if applicable) and all paperwork is digital.

 Please note that a mandatory ID check is required before we can address your problem.

 Choose your doctor and when you want to be seen